Surface options:

 Data from PDB files is preprocessed and stored in a PostgreSQL database.

-1. Diedrich, K.; Graef, J.; Schöning-Stierand, K.; Rarey, M.(2020).
+2. Diedrich, K.; Graef, J.; Schoning-Stierand, K.; Rarey,

-GeoMine: interactive pattern mining of proteinligand interfaces in the Protein Data Bank.
+M., GeoMine: interactive pattern mining of protein-ligand interfaces

-2. Inhester, T.; Bietz, S.; Hilbig, M.; Schmidt, R.; Rarey, M.(2017).
+3. Inhester, T.; Bietz, S.; Hilbig, M.; Schmidt, R.;

-It combines the TrixX docking algorithm1,
+It combines the TrixX docking algorithm

-2 with the JAMDA scoring function3.
+with the JAMDA scoring function.4

 The docking and scoring performance of JAMDA is in line with the state of the